evansuva/CryptocurrencyCabal/web/content/ps/ps3.md

 Install Blockchain API library.
 Follow the directions to install Blockchain.info’s API (https://github.com/blockchain/api-v1-client-python).
 Familiarize yourself with the blockexplorer module (https://github.com/blockchain/api-v1-client-python/blob/master/docs/blockexplorer.md).
 You will mainly be interacting with the “Address” object.

 **suspects.txt**

-Problem 1.
-Determine the average number of transactions that a given address in the suspect set is used for.
-(Show how you determined the average, including a snippet of code is fine).
-What kind of risks, if any, does this scheme take on from using some of the same addresses multiple times?

-Problem 2.
-Looking manually through some of the transactions (i.e. on blockchain.info) describe any particular patterns you see in the spending behaviors of these addresses.
-Determine the cumulative amount of bitcoin received by all of the suspect addresses.
-Next, determine the largest single ransom payment in the set.
-Provide the tx_index and a justification for why you think this payment was made by a victim.

-Problem 3.
-Now it’s time to follow the money.
-We want to figure out if there are any common addresses that eventually receive coin from more than one of the starting addresses.
-This could detect if the suspect addresses are running received coins through a mixnet, but outputting to the same address eventually, which could mean payments to the same “vendor”.
-A good approach to this problem could be writing a program that recursively follows successive outputs from a series of seed addresses down to a reasonable depth and then checks for overlap between sets.
-We are also interested in finding out the relative importance of the addresses found.
-You can determine this based on factors such as amount of “dirty” bitcoins they receive, number of seed addresses they are associated with, or how many hops away the addresses are on average from associated seed addresses.

 Problem 4.
 Given the intel we have gathered from our analysis, what do you think some possible next steps could be to de-anonymize the addresses?
 What kind of additional outside data would be required to make blockchain based findings such as our own actionable intelligence for law enforcement?